marcoverl/CVUserGuide/source/Overview.rst

 This implies that the CloudVeneto support crew **doesn't provide support** on topics like:

--  How to install/compile/configure your software;
+-  how to install/compile/configure your software;

 -  ssh / scp basic usage;

--  Basic linux usage (some documentation is available on :ref:`Some basics on Linux administration<linuxbasics>`);
+-  basic linux usage (some documentation is available on :ref:`Some basics on Linux administration<linuxbasics>`);

--  Accessing your VM 'the graphical way'.
+-  accessing your VM 'the graphical way'.

 You might ask your Department / Institution technicians in case of problems with